wazeerc/dot-ignorer/README.md

 ## Getting Started

-1. Install the "Dot Ignore" extension from the VS Code Marketplace.
+1. Install the "Dot Ignore" extension from the VS Code Marketplace [here]().
 2. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac).
 3. Run the command: `Dot Ignore: Create git ignore`.